Pork and Choy Sum Stir-Fry Rice Noodles

 Instructions

-• Combine pork with marinade in a large bowl and mix well.
+• Combine pork with marinade in a large mixing bowl and mix well.

-• Prepare and mix the sauce ingredients in a separate bowl.
+• Prepare and mix the sauce ingredients in a separate small mixing bowl.

 • Heat up the wok again with 2 tablespoons of extra virgin olive oil, stir-fry the pork on medium to high heat for 3 minutes or until nearly cooked through.
 Remove pork and set aside.
 Discard pork juice.
 Clean wok with kitchen paper towel.